 Cyprus is a small island on the border of Europe and Asia, split between two countries, EU Cyprus and Turkey.
 Although it is only a small piece of land, it manages to combine two of the most interesting cultures, those of the Greeks and those of the successors of Suleiman the Magnificent.
 Located in the eastern Mediterranean sea, it is best known for the beautiful blue water that will make you want to return again and again.

 For dessert, you can try the Turkish baklava or the jellies that you can find all over the seafront.
-Also, Cyprus is the heaven of dried fruits, almonds, nuts etc. you can find them on a bargain price all over the city.
+Also, Cyprus is the heaven of dried fruits, almonds, nuts, etc. you can find them on a bargain price all over the beachfront.

 In the last 3 days, I went to Ayia Napa, a gorgeous place from where I could see the resemblance to Greece.
 Here you can find the amazing blue lagoon and the Mediterranean blue water.